Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - Select a Type: This determines whether the Transactions you record under this Category represent income or expenses.

-To get started adding a new Account, go to Accounting > Accounts, click on the ⨁ icon above the Accounts widget.
+To get started adding a new Financial Account, go to Accounting > Accounts, and click Add Financial Account.

-In the Add Account window, follow the steps below:
+In the Add Financial Account window, follow the steps below:

 -